 Chapter Name: Reflection of Light By Different Surfaces

-Activity Name: Path of light to travel in Reflection of Light By Different Surfaces
+Activity Name: Verification of laws of reflection in Reflection of Light By Different Surfaces

 Step by Step Procedure:

-- Use a scale or measuring tool to validate the length of each path.
+- Use a protractor or suitable measuring instrument to measure the angles accurately.

 Lesson Learnt from Experiment:

 This experiment confirms the laws of reflection, which state that the angle of incidence is always equal to the angle of reflection when light reflects off a surface.